Oyeleye/Web-calculator/README.md

 Import index.js file from the App folder to main index.js

 Create Button folder and create Button js and Button css files in the Button repo.

+Pass in content prop to Button component.
+Update content prop in index.js file